Sciss/Kontur/README.md

 ### requirements / installation

-Builds with sbt 0.13 and compiles against Scala 2.10 and Java 1.6.
+Builds with sbt 0.13 and compiles against Scala 2.11 and 2.10.
 Depends on ScalaCollider-Swing. sbt should be able to pull these dependencies from the net or your local ivy2 folder.
 The MRJAdapter library is included as binary in the `lib` folder for simplicity.

 `sbt compile` will then build the project, and `sbt appbundle` will update the OS X application bundle, while `sbt assembly` creates a self-contained double-clickable jar (which you can use on platforms other than OS X)